sckakarla225/Music-Manager-App/README.md

-# Music Manager AI
+# autotunez
-## Organizing your music libraries using AI
+## organizing your music libraries using AI.